-Matters of discretion - as consulted Submissions Analysis and recommendations Include specific criteria and triggers for what constitutes a reef and biogenic habitat for the purpose of the proposed NES, as detailed in Appendix E. The intent of the proposed NES is that while the general effects of shellfish farming are well understood and do not require further significant assessment, it is important to ensure farms are not located over important biogenic or reef habitats.
-New assessments are not necessarily required.
-Existing surveys which meet modern requirements may be sufficient.
-Existing surveys could be verified by an appropriately qualified expert to check that robust methods were used and determine whether any significant changes would have been likely since the survey was completed.
-This is generally a matter for councils to determine, and applicants should consult with councils before applying.
-No change recommended g.
+Ma tters of discretion - as consulted Submissions Analysis and recommendations g.
 Management practices to minimise marine mammal and seabird interactions with the marine farm, including entanglement A number of submitters sought to expand this matter of discretion to include habitat exclusion effects.
 As discussed in section 4.4.3.2, effects on habitat exclusion are most relevant to an entire bay or broader spatial area, rather than specific sites.
 As such, this is best addressed through the plan development stage rather than a specific matter of discretion in the proposed NES.
-Should issues arise with respect to specific marine farm/s through the plan development stage, the proposed NES has mechanism to ensure these effects are appropriately addressed at the consent application stage. h.
-Adverse effects of offshore farms on marine mammals Submitters sought a review of this matter of discretion (including the definition of offshore) to clarify its intent.
+Should issues arise with respect to adverse interactions between marine mammals or seabirds and specific marine farm/s through the plan development stage, the proposed NES has mechanism to ensure these effects are appropriately addressed at the consent application stage. h.
+Adverse effects of offshore farms on marine mammals That is, marine farms that are not located within enclosed waters such as harbours, sounds, bays and those that are not located close to the coast in more open waters.
+Submitters sought a review of this matter of discretion (including the definition of offshore) to clarify its intent.
 The existing marine farms which pose highest risk of adverse effects on marine mammals are those located in Bay of Plenty (off the coast of Opotiki), Hawke's Bay, Marlborough (a site off D'Urville Island and a site in Clifford Bay), and Canterbury (Pegasus Bay).
-45 It is
+48 It is anticipated that there will likely be future growth in offshore marine farms so the proposed NES needs to ensure there is adequate assessment of marine farms in coastal waters where the risk of marine mammal entanglement is highest.
+The proposed NES contained a matter of discretion related to effects of offshore farms on marine mammals.
+Central government science advisors have provided a definition of what should be considered an offshore marine farm for the purpose of this matter of discretion.
+The definition is based on a series of parameters including whether the farm is not located within a harbour or large bay, within the enclosed water limits, within 500 metres of the coast (including islands).
+Refer to footnote 51 for exact wording 49 and Appendix G for maps.